OpenLMIS/openlmis-ref-distro/docs/source/contribute/contributionGuide.md

 ## Reporting Bugs

 The OpenLMIS community uses JIRA for [tracking bugs](https://openlmis.atlassian.net/projects/OLMIS/issues/).
+All bugs must be submitted to the OLMIS project to be reviewed or worked on.
 This system helps track current and historical bugs, what work has been done, and so on.
 Reporting a bug with this tool is the best way to get the bug fixed quickly and correctly.